dcalhoun286/data-structures-and-algorithms/javascript/code-challenges/repeatedWord/README.md

 Write a function that accepts a lengthy string parameter.
 Without utilizing any of the built-in library methods available to your language, return the first word to occur more than once in that provided string.

 ## Approach & Efficiency

+This is a standalone function.
+For it to work properly, I required the `HashMap` class as a module and utilized an instance of this class in the function.
+Time and space complexity are both `O(n)`: the input string is split into an array, and then the array is iterated over as each element is added to an instance of the Hashmap.

 ## Solution